Virtual Reality (VR) is the use of computer hardware and software to create an artificial (virtual) environment.

 every man is a piece of the continent, a part of the main

-Virtual reality is having a significant impact on business, medicine and the entertainment industry, where virtual users enjoy, relax or express violent and sexual impulses in socially acceptable ways.
+Virtual reality has impacted business, medicine and the entertainment industry, where virtual users enjoy, relax or express violent or sexual impulses in socially acceptable ways.

-Scientific and consumer watchdog concerns about public safety, however, have not deterred virtual reality from taking off.
-There’s always money to be made through the commodification of sex and violence and definite laws must be passed to regulate the process.
+Scientific and consumer watchdogs for public safety, however, haven’t stopped the rise of virtual reality.
+There’s always money to be made through the commodification of sex and violence.
+And unless definite regulatory laws are passed, things usually get wildly out of hand.

-The idea of virtual reality also figures prominently in science fiction TV (e.g. Star Trek‘s holodeck) and movies like Total Recall (1990) and The Matrix (1999) where users enter computer generated worlds indistinguishable from day to day life.
+The idea of virtual reality also appears in science fiction television (Star Trek‘s holodeck) and movies like Tron (1982), Total Recall (1990) and The Matrix (1999), where users enter virtual realities sometimes indistinguishable from daily life.